 Hello @theonlydvr .
 Thanks for your message, and welcome to the community forum!

-No, our REST API does not support boolean operators, so you’re right you are performing an OR search here.
+No, our REST API does not support boolean operators, so you’re right you are performing more of an OR search here (for more clarification on this).
 But, I think there are ways to get the information you seek.

 Narrow queries with few values in your query are going to return imprecise results.
 We know that.
 We have over 163 million DOIs in our corpus, so sending us more information in the query is better.
 I found a real-life example here that we can use to help clarify this: